 Five Ways to Make Feedback Matter

-After a year of pandemic living, superintendents, central office leaders, and principals continue to lead under ever-changing conditions.
+Superintendents, central office leaders, heads of schools, and principals continue to lead under ever-changing conditions.
 Problems once easily addressed seem larger.
-Everything takes twice as long.
-Conversations are rushed when jumping between zoom meetings.
-Follow-up is random.
+With so many inter-connected parts of schools and communities, everything takes twice as long.
+Conversations often seem rushed when jumping between both in-person and virtual meetings.
+Follow-up becomes random.
 A colleague sums up the strain, "I'm trying to keep all the balls up in the air and not doing a good job of helping those around me who drop them."

 I'm trying to keep all the balls up in the air and not doing a good job of helping those around me who drop them. |

-Yet, we know that an important part of our role is being present - engaging and supporting our colleagues in conversations about practice.
+Yet, we know that an important part of our role is being present - engaging and supporting our colleagues in conversations about practice and how their work impacts student learning.
 Pre-pandemic surveys (Gallup Poll, 2019) found only 26% of employees believed feedback was helpful.
 Yet, an astounding 92% shared that even one piece of constructive feedback delivered appropriately, could make a difference.
-With remote learning, we miss the in-person feedback opportunities that nurture us as leaders: popping into a classroom to validate a first-year teacher's efforts, circling back to the team dissecting student writing, and unpacking the worries of a brand-new administrator who is having second thoughts about his career path.
-Though we may feel we have fallen short in supporting others during these last challenging months, as we look forward to the return of in-person learning, we must return our focus to providing feedback to those we supervise because we know how important it is.
+With time so limited, we know that feedback opportunities nurture us as leaders: popping into a classroom to validate a first-year teacher's efforts, circling back to the team dissecting student writing, and unpacking the worries of a brand-new administrator who is having second thoughts about his career path.
+Though we sometimes feel we have fallen short in supporting others, we can refocus our efforts to provide feedback and encourage the same from those we lead.

-Five practical strategies demonstrate how committing time and effort to focus on feedback areas (will) and attentively constructing the content and the logistics for delivering it (skill) serve as powerful tools for changing performance:
+Five practical strategies demonstrate how committing time and effort to focus on feedback (will) and attentively construct the content and the logistics for delivering feedback (skill) serve as powerful tools for changing performance:

 1. Collect an array of evidence.